jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Many people do, and that's how easy it is to bring on the Internet Age.
 Now, can an employer (openly) discriminate against race or gender?
 Of course not, there are protections against that.
 Now what if your boss demands you use the buggy company traffic app that keeps making you late?

 Right now we'd risk being fired for using the better tool.
-But would you ever treat a plumber in the same way?
+But does the same company ever treat a plumber in the same way?

 No, we hire builders to meet specifications and let the specialists choose their own tools.
-If there's a disagreement on the jobsite, we judge according to which tool best solves the problem.
-So, the same government protections we have for gender and race can be upgraded to include protection for anyone using the best tool for the job.
+If there's a disagreement on the jobsite, we settle it by judging which tool best solves the problem.
+Just as the government protects against gender and race discrimination, we must protect anyone using the best tool for the job.

-More important than regulations is a new social understanding taht any person who prevents someone else from using modern technology to protect their Industrial Age position, is wrong.
+Being able to easily judge whose tool is better what the next chapter II, "Building the Life Star" is about.
+Before we can use the Life Star however, we must evolve  a new social understanding that anyone who prevents someone else from using modern technology to protect their Industrial Age position, is wrong.

-Techvolution also means local businesses on Main Street get prioritized over the people working inside Big Government and Big Business.
+Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses can better upgrade our society to the Internet Age.
 They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different "black-belt" bosses committed to stopping progress.

 Once we empower the frontline to use modern tools, we'll evolve solutions to road traffic, government debt, climate change.
 What a bunch of great reasons to be happy!